 The goal of this farm is to conserve the cropland and forest, and by a careful stewardship of these natural resources, grow grains, elderberries, pigs and honeybees and by producing value added products for the marketplace, employ people and bless the community of Greensboro, Vermont and beyond.

-elderberries – currently 2.5 acres under cultivation, seven cultivars including the original & named nursery for Lewis Hill’s two cultivars Coomer and Berry Hill.
-The elderberries will be used by Caledonia Spirits to make their elderberry cordial.
+elderberries – currently 2.5 acres under cultivation, seven cultivars including Lewis Hill’s two cultivars Coomer and Berry Hill.
+The elderberries will be used by Hill Farmstead Brewery, Greensboro, Vermont, to make beer and by Black Heath Meadery, Richmond, Virginia, to make mead.
 Lewis Hill’s home and nursery is less than a mile away from this land, where he planned to cultivate elderberries on a commercial basis.

 pigs – are on the farm primarily to improve the soil.
 The crops that the honey bees gather are an indication of the health of the soil.
 The soils of our upland farms in Vermont is worn out.
 Raising pigs are one of the best ways to restore the soil as they root around and defecate.
 With our foresters and ecologist, we have identified some acreage of the forest that can have the wood harvested for lumber for barns, building and heating our homes.
 The pigs then are put to pasture here, clean up the balance wood on the land, improve the soil and prepare the land for planting grains and elderberries.

 honey bees – on the farm will pollinate our flowers.
-Todd began a relationship with honey bees over 50 years when he and his brother Tom, 9 years old, bought their first hive for their family farm.
-They were enchanted by how industrious the bees were, giving them honey, pollen, propolis and beeswax for candles and salve.
+I began a relationship with honey bees over 50 years when my brother Tom, 9 years old, and I bought our first hive for our family farm.
+We were enchanted by how industrious the bees were, giving us honey, pollen, propolis and beeswax for candles and salve.
 Around 40% of what is eaten is pollinated by insects, this to a great degree by honey bees.
 Because there are so few nectar & pollen plants on Thornhill Farm, we are planting these plants for the bees.
 We know the soil is worn out on the farm because our honey bees make so little honey.
 This is why we have pigs.
 When the forest is cleared, we do not burn the wood that is left behind, but chip it and mix these wood chips with manure and fungus mycelium to make piles of compost to improve the soil.
 Last summer we grew peas and oats as a green manure crop, and the pea flowers gave voluminous amounts of nectar to the honey bees and pollinating insects.